 Practical Building Conservation - English Heritage Technical Handbooks by John and Nicola Ashurst were first published in five volumes in 1988.
 These became essential references for the repair of historic buildings, for architects, surveyors, conservators and building contractors.
 The new series builds on the research and field experience of English Heritage, and is aimed at all those who work on or look after historic buildings.

 The ten volumes will offer practical advice on the latest conservation materials and techniques.
 The contents reflect the work of the Building Conservation and Research Team, their colleagues at English Heritage, and their consultants and researchers, who together have many decades of accumulated experience in dealing with deteriorating building materials and systems of all types.

 The aim has been to provide practical advice by advocating a common approach of firstly understanding the material or building element and why it is deteriorating, and then dealing with the causes.

 The first five volumes in the series were published in March 2012:

-The remaining two volumes are to be published in 2014:
+The last remaining volume is to be published in 2015: